-Dr. Muentener is an Assistant Professor of Psychology and Director of the Cognitive Development Laboratory at Tufts University.
+Dr. Muentener is an Associate Professor of Psychology and Director of the Cognitive Development Laboratory at Tufts University.
 He earned his Ph.D. in Psychology from Harvard University in 2009, and his B.A. from Georgetown University in 2004.
 Following his Ph.D., Dr. Muentener served as a postdoctoral fellow at M.I.T.’s Brain and Cognitive Science Department and was a Simons Fellow at the Simons Center for the Social Brain.

 Dr. Muentener is broadly interested in the foundations of cognitive development, how language and cognition interact across development, and early individual differences in cognitive development.
 His current research investigates infants and toddler’s causal reasoning abilities and exploratory play, children and adult’s causal language and event representations, and adults’ beliefs about cognitive development.
 The lab uses a variety of measures, including looking time, actions, and language, and also explores individual differences and atypical cognitive development.

 Dr. Muentener’s Curriculum Vitae can be viewed here.